g264r2yznf-gitch/curriculum/web/web-exercises/basic-animations-web-exercise/basic-animations-web-exercise.md

 In this exercise, you will:
 - Use `@keyframes` to create a simple animation.
-- Apply a hover-based pulsing effect to the button.
+- Apply an interaction-based pulsing effect to the button
 - Animate the title to fade in when the page loads.

+📱 **Note:** On mobile, `:hover` doesn’t trigger.
+Use `:focus` or `:active` instead to test your button effect.

 If you’re unsure how, check the hints[1].
 ---

 ## Footnotes